When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Qualitative Evaluations

 \subsection{Image data: MNIST Handwritten Digits}

 The MNIST dataset is comprised of handwritten digit images 0-9.
 We trained a convolutional neural network from \cite{CEM} which uses two blocks, each composed of two convolutions followed by a pooling layer, followed by three fully-connected layers.
+Note that \cite{CEM} also include an additional regularization of the form $\| \bdelta - \tAE(\bdelta) \|_2^2$, where $\tAE(\cdot)$ is an autoencoder; this term ensures that the learned PP lies near the true manifold, however \cite{CEM} only uses it on MNIST experiments where a sufficient autoencoder is learned.
+We similarly use an autoencoder only for MNIST experiments and thus left it out of the formulations for clarity.
 The same autoencoder architecture from \cite{CEM} is used to keep PSEM explanations near the image manifold.

 Results are illustrated in Figure \ref{fig:mnist}.
-PSEM, CEM-PP, and LIME are compared across a single image each from 0-4\eat{ (5-9 are in the Supplement)}.
+PSEM, CEM-PP, and LIME are compared across a single image each from 0-9.
 PSEM outputs a path of five images where PSEM-$i$ labels the $i^{\mbox{th}}$ image along the path where the sufficient number of pixels is decreasing from PSEM-1 to PSEM-5.
-For CEM-PP, the sparsity penalty $\beta$ in CEM-PP problem (\ref{eq:PP_original}) is set to the same value $\beta$ in (\ref{eq:PPP_sequential}) used in PSEM-3 in order to give a comparison with CEM-PP that is not too sparse (sparsity levels differ because PSEM and CEM-PP have different regularizations).
+For CEM-PP, the sparsity penalty in CEM-PP is set to the same sparsity penalty used in PSEM-3 in order to give a comparison with CEM-PP that is not too sparse (sparsity levels differ because PSEM and CEM-PP have different regularizations).

-Better stability of PSEM is seen on the digit 1.
-CEM-PP fails to find a minimally sufficient set.
+A key observation is that stability of the PSEM path results in sufficient explanations that clearly distinguish each of the digits.
+Better stability of PSEM is seen on the digit 1 where CEM-PP fails to find a minimally sufficient set.
 The different regularization of PSEM allows for better control to learn an intuitive path of explanations, where the sparser explanations even focus on different regions of the digit.
-CEM-PP has an intuitive explanation for the 0 (but very sparse for 2-4), but as already noted, if a user wanted a denser explanation, there is no guarantee that adding pixels could remain in the same class, and simply decreasing the sparsity regularization could lead to a completely different explanation which would be counterintuitive.
-PSEM offers a smooth path of explanations to the user.
-LIME mostly highlights the positively relevant features as expected since the classifier is highly accurate, but does not add intuition.
-This does not mean that LIME isn't useful; indeed, LIME could be used to analyze why it was not predicted something else since it allows for targeted explanations, unlike PSEM or CEM-PP. }
+CEM-PP has an intuitive explanation for the 0 (but very sparse for 2-7 and 9), and as already noted, if a user wanted a denser explanation, there is no guarantee that adding pixels could remain in the same class, and simply decreasing the sparsity regularization could lead to a completely different explanation which would be counterintuitive.